gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 Auto Review Apps will deploy your app to your Kubernetes cluster only.
 When no cluster is available, no deployment will occur.

-The Review App will have a unique URL based on the project name, the branch name, and a unique number, combined with the Auto DevOps base domain.
-For example, `user-project-branch-1234.example.com`.
+The Review App will have a unique URL based on the project ID, the branch or tag name, and a unique number, combined with the Auto DevOps base domain.
+For example, `13083-review-project-branch-123456.example.com`.
 A link to the Review App shows up in the merge request widget for easy discovery.
-When the branch is deleted, for example after the merge request is merged, the Review App will automatically be deleted.
+When the branch or tag is deleted, for example after the merge request is merged, the Review App will automatically be deleted.